Skip to content

 Why it matters

-The EPA sets an action level of 15 parts per billion and states there is no known safe level of lead exposure for children.
+Here is what the official sources actually say.
+The EPA sets an action level of 15 parts per billion (ppb, a way of expressing very small concentrations) and states there is no known safe level of lead exposure for children.
 The CDC links elevated childhood blood-lead levels to developmental effects.
-These are regulatory and public-health statements about the contaminant, not claims about any product.
+Those are regulatory and public-health statements about lead itself, not claims about any product - we are simply telling you what the agencies have published.

 What removes it

-A filter certified to NSF/ANSI 53 for lead.
+What to look for: a filter certified to NSF/ANSI 53 for lead.
 Reverse osmosis (NSF/ANSI 58) also reduces lead.
-Certification for lead specifically is what matters - a general 'NSF certified' logo may only cover taste and odor.
+The detail that trips people up is that certification for lead specifically is what counts - a general 'NSF certified' logo may only cover taste and odor, so check that lead is named on the listing, not just an NSF badge on the box.

 Reference: EPA Lead and Copper Rule; CDC childhood lead guidance.